Mountain biking and cycling

 Starting at the Stratton Street entrance, follow the farm track up the valley past an old woolshed then up to Old Coach Road.
 Continue left around the head of the valley to Round Knob, Cannon's Head and then to Belmont Trig, or take a shorter route via Middle Ridge.
 From Belmont Trig, take the farm track back to Stratton Street, watching out for walkers, horse riders, or other mountain bikers.
 You will have great views of Porirua and the Hutt Valley from the ridge tops.

 The start of this track is near the midway point of Bull-a-Varde with the bottom just below the start of Hill Road.
-Start from OCR Belmont and ride along until you get to Bull-a-Varde, then climb Bull-a-Varde until Bull Run on your left.
-Note however once at the end the quickest way to return to OCR Belmont is to make a loop through the park via Hill Road.
+Start from Old Coach Road and ride along until you get to Bull Run on your left.
+Note however once at the end the quickest way to return to Old Coach Road is to make a loop through the park via Hill Road.

 From Stratton Street, this challenging route climbs up towards Belmont Trig before a steep and narrow descent into the Korokoro Valley.
 Follow the Korokoro Stream track down either to Cornish Street (to SH2) or go up to Oakleigh Street and back to Stratton Street via Dowse Drive.
 Watch out for walkers in the Korokoro Valley.